TF-Hafnium/hafnium/docs/getting_started/prerequisites.rst

     sudo apt install python3 python3-pip plantuml
     curl -sSL https://install.python-poetry.org | python3 -

-To install Python dependencies using Poetry:
+Run the command below to install using Poetry, Python dependencies to build the documentation:

 .. code:: shell

-    poetry install
+    poetry install --with docs

 Poetry will create a new virtual environment and install all dependencies listed in ``pyproject.toml``.
 You can get information about this environment, such as